 Consider and respond on a timely basis to questions and issues posed by the Council and seek to resolve such questions and issues in collaboration with the Parties.

 Provide information and supporting documentation and analyses as reasonably requested by the Council to perform its duties and functions established in the IGA.

+Meet as needed with the Chair and Vice-Chair to prepare the agenda and meeting dates.

 Technical Staff.
 Pursuant to the IGA, the Parties are obligated to provide one (1) or more technical staff to serve in an advisory and staff-support role to the Council (the “Technical Staff”).
 The Technical Staff shall: